About Betsy Todd, MPH, RN

 Many reasons for this silence.

 Judy Davidson, a nurse scientist at the University of California San Diego and the lead author of this paper, points out that there are many reasons for the silence around this issue.
-She notes that suicide data […]
+She notes that suicide data in general […]

 2018-08-20T09:32:01-04:00August 20th, 2018|Nursing|2 Comments